Honda CRF250F Review (Height, Weight, HP, Specs) – Is it Worth Buying?

 The Honda CRF250F seat height is 34.8 inches from the ground.

-Just as like the top speed, the seat height can different if you buy a used Honda 250F.
+Just as with the top speed, the seat height can be different if you buy a used Honda 250F.
 The previous owner may have modified the suspension or adjusted it to be shorter or taller.
 You’ll have to check out the individual bikes if you buy used.

 For a beginner’s trail bike, 34.8 inches is a great height.

-- Good for: Lighter rders, trail riding, woods, putting around.
+- Good for: Lighter riders, trail riding, woods, putting around.

 - Bad for: Heavy riders, jumps, whoops.

 The front forks have 8.5 inches of travel and the rear shock has 9.1 inches of travel.
-Although the front forks aren’t adjustable, they are soft and responsive enough to provide a confidence-boosting feel and ride.
+Although the front forks aren’t adjustable, they are soft and responsive enough for beginner riders to feel confident.
+But again, once you start riding aggressively or trying to do any type of jumps, etc., you’re going to notice the “imperfect” suspension.

 - Front Suspension: 41mm leading-axle Showa fork; 8.5-inch travel